teaghan/FlowNet_PET/README.md

 ## Data download

-The test sets can be downloaded [here](https://zenodo.org/record/6510089) and the training set (still to come).
+The test sets can be downloaded [here](https://zenodo.org/record/6510089) and the training set can be downloaded [here](https://zenodo.org/record/6510358).

 Once downloaded, unzip the files and place each file in the [data directory](./data/).
 For instance, after doing this you should have a file `FlowNet_PET/data/xcat_frames_test_set.h5`.